agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-Here all important methods of the `State Instance` are listed and described in detail.
+Here useful methods of the `State Instance` are listed.

 :::